-…respects that giving birth is one of the most life-changing experiences in a person’s life, which they will always remember
+…respects that giving birth is one of the most life-changing experiences in your life, which you will always remember

-…understands the physiology of birth and emotional needs of a pregnant person in labour and will provide practical support in the form of physical comfort measures such as massage, rebozo techniques, hypnobirthing and being a constant presence at the birth until the baby is born
+…understands the physiology of birth and your emotional needs in labour and will provide practical support in the form of physical comfort measures such as massage, rebozo techniques, hypnobirthing and being a constant presence at the birth until your baby is born

 …has an open approach to pregnancy and childbirth.
-She offers support not only to first time mums and pregnant people, but ‘any time’ mums and pregnant people, VBAC, HBAC, epidural births, home and hospital births, caesarean births, water births, assisted births, natural births, lotus births, multiple births, stillbirths, BBA – in fact any births.
+She offers support not only to those birthing for the first time, but ‘any time’ mums and pregnant people, VBAC, HBAC, epidural births, home and hospital births, caesarean births, water births, assisted births, natural births, lotus births, freebirths, multiple births, stillbirths, BBA – in fact any births.
 Your doula supports your birth.

 …has undergone specialised training and will balance professionalism with the ability to be genuinely personable